janchruszcz/lethimcook/README.md

 - Recipe many-to-many relationship with Ingredients via RecipeIngredients is a relic of initial database structure and initial app idea.
 Currently we use ingredient_entries(string[]) column in recipes table to give users full freedom of input (simplicity and rapidness of development was also important here).
 In the future we might consider scanning these entries to extract the ingredient and create the relationship, which then would allow us to do more fancy stuff in terms of UX (e.g. ingredient unit/alias) or more professional in terms of engineering (e.g. easier recipes grouping, without need to do a full-text search).

-- Favorite is a separate model because in the future we would like to have favorite ingredients/cuisines also (see Product Roadmap).
+- Favorite is a separate model because in the future we would like to have favorite ingredients/cuisines also (see Product Roadmap below).

 - Some Rails model validations exist primarily to support test cases — input validation is mostly delegated to the frontend or database constraints.
 This approach was recommended by DHH.

-- Consider migrating from pg_search to ElasticSearch.
+- Consider migrating from pg_search to ElasticSearch (performance).

 - Increase test coverage.
-Crucial parts are rather covered, but it is always good to aim for better coverage.
+Crucial parts are rather covered, but aim for better.

-- Implement server-side caching.
+- Develop more advanced caching

+- Implement RAG for generated recipes - AI retrieves real recipes or cooking rules, then helps validate or guide generation

+- Rate limiting.
+Analyze costs of queries and potential pricing plans.

 ### Frontend